 - 2 cups mandarin slices

 - 1 tablespoon lemon juice

-dd the creamer to the cream cheese mixture approximately 1-2 Tablespoons at a time to ensure a smooth consistency.
+- Add the creamer to the cream cheese mixture approximately 1-2 tablespoons at a time to ensure a smooth consistency.
 (Adding it all at once will cause the mixture to be lumpy.)

 - Clean and cut all fruit (except the bananas) into small, bite-sized pieces.